coderdude1/Java8Experimenets/src/main/java/streams/manning/README.md

 # Stuff mostly from the Manning Java In Action
+# Functional Interface Types
+page 53 of manning book has a very nice table of some of the more used ones

 # filtering
 use .filter and pass it a predicate lambda or method reference.
 There are other types of filtering such as